Frequently Asked Questions

 - it reduces the ability for people to 'watch over the shoulder' of labs activity and become interested serendipitously

-- it forces a low threshold for activity that might trigger the promotion of a lab that has a lot of momentum toward the incubation
+- it encourages a low threshold for activity that might trigger the promotion of a lab that has a lot of momentum toward the incubation

 9. Why won't Apache Labs ask for committership to be granted?